Ceci007/HTML-CSS-Capstone-Project/README.md

 #  🧐 Directory of Schools

-This is the HTML and CSS capstone (solo project) from the Microverse program, It's a complete responsive layout adaptation of "Directory of Schools" in my case is a page about boot camps and online courses called "Academy", it's built on HTML and CSS3 languages with the help of Sass a CSS preprocessor (.scss extension).
+This is the HTML and CSS capstone (solo project) from the Microverse program, It's a complete responsive layout adaptation of "Directory of Schools" in my case is a page about boot camps and online courses called "Academy", it's built on HTML and CSS3 languages with the help of SASS a CSS preprocessor (.scss extension).

 ![screenshot_desktop](./img/app/app_screenshot_desktop.png)
 ![screenshot_tablet](./img/app/app_screenshot_tablet.png)